As Scrutiny Of Social Networks Grows, Influence Attacks Continue In Real Time

 They're so broad, in fact, they're aimed across the West.
 Russian influence-mongers also targeted Germany's recent election with an attempt to boost the results of an alternative, anti-immigrant party.

-Another example was the response to a story posted by NPR this week on Facebook.
-The piece, based on an episode from the Rough Translation podcast, was about the cultural friction involved with Syrian immigrants in Germany dating native Germans.

-Not long after it appeared on the social network, the story drew a flood of angry comments about immigrants, Syrians and how they are "ruining" Germany.
-NPR found a similar pattern of suspicious comments on several other NPR stories about the recent German elections.
+"I will never visit Germany again," writes one commenter on a recent NPR post.
+"Many of my friends don't want to go either.
+Hundreds of YouTube videos showing the violence."

+"Millions and millions of men from violent third world cultures which do not know democracy — well, this is not going to end well," the same commenters wrote in a long reply thread.

-NPR editors investigating the thread discovered that many of the posts came from suspicious accounts — ones that showed their users had no friends, no photos, no personal posts or the other normal characteristics.
-NPR reported the thread to Facebook, whose administrators took down many of the comments.
+While it's not uncommon to see vigorous debate among NPR's followers, an NPR editor discovered that many of the posts came from suspicious accounts — ones that showed their users had no friends, no photos, no personal posts or the other normal characteristics.
+NPR reported the accounts to Facebook, whose administrators took down many of the comments.

 NPR receives some financial support from Facebook to provide video content on the site.
 So, in fact, do nearly all other big news organizations in the United States.

-Facebook reaches about 67 percent of U.S. adults and has become one of the single most important purveyors of information from news organizations — just some of the reasons why it has attracted so much attention in the aftermath of the election interference.
+Facebook reaches about 68 percent of U.S. adults and has become one of the single most important purveyors of information from news organizations — just some of the reasons why it has attracted so much attention in the aftermath of the election interference.

 Former President Barack Obama thought the problem so serious he took aside Facebook CEO Mark Zuckerberg last year to prod him about how seriously to take the spread of disinformation, The Washington Post reported.